allisonhorst/palmerpenguins/README.md

 Data are generously collected and made available by [Dr. Kristen Gorman](https://www.uaf.edu/cfos/people/faculty/detail/kristen-gorman.php) and the [Palmer Station, Antarctica LTER](https://pal.lternet.edu/), a member of the [Long Term Ecological Research Network](https://lternet.edu/).

-THANK YOU Dr. Gorman, Palmer Station LTER and the LTER Network!!!
+THANK YOU Dr. Gorman, Palmer Station LTER and the LTER Network!
+Special thanks to Marty Downs (NCEAS) for help re: license & use.
 See complete data information & citations below.

 ## Summary: